investindex/Guidelines/README.md

 * How long could it take for you to get another job if you're laid off or fired?
 * How stable is your main source of income when it's not zero?
 * How much could you reduce your expenses if you absolutely needed to?
 * Who else can help you pay expenses if you need it?
+Would you be willing to ask?
 How likely are they to be financially squeezed at the same time as you are?
 * Do you have health problems that could, at some point, reduce your ability to earn income for an extended period?
 * Could you take on extra work, including gig work, if you needed to?
 Potential obstacles are kids and health problems.
 * Do you rent or own your home?
 Renters have more predictable expenses within the term of their lease, and may be able to downsize their housing expenses with lower frictional costs.